francesctr4/SplitScreen/README.md

 It consists of, once you have been given a topic to research, carrying out an investigation and presenting it to the rest of the class.
 In my case, the topic in question is **"Split Screen"**.

+All the information gathered can be found at the repository website and at the code provided.

 # Handout Controls

 ## KEYBOARD ##